 People can be trustworthy and wrong at the same time.

-[Overhearing Little Lies by Parents] Most children learn about lying from the parents.
-For example, they may overhear a parent say they are too busy to do something and then observe them sit down in front of the TV.
+[Overhearing Little Lies by Parents] Most children learn about lying from their parents.
+For example, they may overhear a parent saying they are too busy to do something and then observe them sit down in front of the TV.
 Polls have shown that the average adult lies 42 times a week.
-Chances are that the children overhear half of those lies, and the younger the child is the more likely they will overhear them.
+Chances are that the children overhear half of those lies, and the younger the child is, the more likely they will overhear them.

 Another situation exists when a child asks to visit a deceased grandparent.
-This situation is common.
-The parents are the final arbitrator as to when and how you tell a child about death.
-However, you should avoid lying such as, “we can’t visit them today maybe next week.”
-You should tell them the truth or say “No. I will talk to you about this on ____, or when you are older.”
-Death of a parent, close relative, or friend is extremely important and emotional to a child.
+This situation is familiar.
+The parents are the final arbitrator regarding when and how you tell a child about death.
+However, you should avoid lying, such as, “we can’t visit them today, maybe next week.”
+It would help if you told them the truth or say, “No. I will talk about this on ____ or when you are older.”
+The death of a parent, close relative, or friend is extremely important and emotional to a child.
 Lying about this issue can be detrimental to the concept of trust.
-If you child needs extra protection, it would be wise to consult with an expert on children with special needs about the issue.
+If your child needs extra protection, it would be wise to consult with an expert on children with special needs about the issue.

-[Maintain Secrets] Trust also includes maintaining the confidences.
-In general, secrets shared by one member that relate to issues not involving the other members should be maintained confidential.
-There are many exceptions, the biggest one relates to health and safety.
+[Maintain Secrets] Trust also includes maintaining confidence.
+In general, secrets one member shares that relate to issues not involving the other members should be kept confidential.
+There are many exceptions; the biggest one relates to health and safety.

-- Secrets between family members raises many problems and should be avoided.
-Simply things like gifts, surprise parties, vacations, is normally okay and harmless.
-Telling a child about important matters like divorce, terminal illness, changing locations, etc. and to keep it a secret from other family members is not appropriate.
+Secrets between family members raises many problems and should be avoided.
+Simply things like gifts, surprise parties, and vacations are usually okay and harmless.
+Telling a child about important matters like divorce, terminal illness, changing locations, etc., and keeping it a secret from other family members is inappropriate.

-- It is best to have a general rule that there will be no secrets between members relating to family matters.
-There are a few exceptions such a matter that is embarrassing, etc.
+It is best to have a general rule that there will be no secrets between members relating to family matters.
+There are a few exceptions, such as an embarrassing matter.

-- All shared family secrets should be maintained confidential and not shared with people outside the household.
-As with all secrets, there are exceptions involving are health and safety issues.
+All shared family secrets should be maintained confidential and not shared with people outside the household.
+As with all secrets, there are exceptions involving health and safety issues.

-- A conversation about privacy is a good idea to avoid conflicts.
-The parents need to provide an announcement before entering the child’s bedroom when the door is closed in non-emergency situations.
-There are many books and publications on how to handle privacy matters that provide guidance in this area.
+A conversation about privacy is a good idea to avoid conflicts.
+The parents must provide an announcement before entering the child’s bedroom when the door is closed in non-emergency situations.
+Many books and publications on handling privacy matters offer guidance in this area.

-- Middle adolescence (14 to 17) the amount of privacy needed increases.
-During this period the children become more and more independent.
+In middle adolescence (14 to 17), the amount of privacy needed increases.
+During this period, the children become more and more independent.
 They also become more combative and difficult.
 This is not a bad thing.
-Children who are difficult are often the most successful in the adult life.
+Difficult children are often the most successful in adult life.
 It is a part of maturing.
-Children that are caught bringing drugs or weapons into their rooms may require unannounced room searches.
+Children caught bringing drugs or weapons into their rooms may require unannounced room searches.

-- Two master rules should be adopted.
-The first rule is that the only parents make the rules.
+Two master rules should be adopted.
+The first rule is that only parents make the rules.
 The Second rule is that only the parents enforce the rules.

-[Priority Family over Non-family Events] Most families give first priority to family matters over events outside the family.
-For example, a birthday of a family member often takes priority over invitations to super-bowl parties.
+[Priority Family over Non-family Events] Most families prioritize family matters over events outside the family.
+For example, a family member’s birthday often takes precedence over invitations to super-bowl parties.
 Giving family members this type of priority does not go unnoticed.
-Giving up a treasured world-series party to be with your son or daughter will broadcast unconditional love and priority loud and clear.
+Giving up a treasured world-series party to be with your son or daughter will broadcast unconditional love and importance loud and clear.
 Try it.
-It is one of the strongest actions that can be taken to strengthen a family bond.
+It is one of the most vital actions that can be taken to strengthen a family bond.

-Robin Williams in a movie entitled Good Will Hunting, told his problem patient about the time he gave up going to the last game of the world series to be with his future wife.
+In a movie entitled Good Will Hunting, Robin Williams told his problem patient about the time he gave up going to the last game of the world series to be with his future wife.

 [Advocating on Child’s Behalf.]
 Standing up for a child in times of conflict is an act of loyalty.
-It is exceedingly important even if it is a minor event.
-In fact, the minor events are often more important since it boldly states that I will always protect you no matter what.
+It is exceedingly essential, even if it is a minor event.
+Minor events are often more important since it boldly states that I will always protect you no matter what.
 This does not mean that the parent must support wrongful conduct.
 They should not.

-Take for example, your son pushed another boy to the ground during a school recess.
-The parent does not have to condone the pushing, in order to support the son.
+For example, your son pushed another boy to the ground during a school recess.
+The parent does not have to condone the push to support the son.
 It might be that the son was protecting someone else.
 Maybe he was defending himself.
-Maybe he was provoked.
-That child will remember your defense for the rest of his or her life.
+Perhaps he was provoked.
+That child will remember your defense for the rest of their life.

 [Divided Loyalties.]
 A parent should not divide loyalties between children or parcel out loyalties depending on grades or school performances.
 Every child is marvelously different.
 A child being elected class president should receive no more attention or loyalty than a child that struggles making average grades.